General Adaptation Syndrome and Stress Phase Nursing Interpretation

 • Assess stress timeline and whether symptoms are improving, stable, or worsening.

-• Assess stage-linked physiologic patterns (autonomic arousal, sustained strain, or decompensation signs).
+• Assess stage-linked physiologic patterns (acute autonomic arousal such as tachycardia/tachypnea/diaphoresis, sustained strain, or decompensation signs).

 • Assess coping adequacy and support availability relative to stress burden.